Calcrete-Capped Megaflood Gravel - George, WA

 George gravel pit.
 Location is N of historic Burke, WA and NW of non-historic George, WA.

 George is not Burke.
 My friend Richard Waitt, like Bretz before him, properly refers to the site as Burke, the name of the once bustling hamlet located ~1.5 km south of the pit, along Beverly-Burke Rd.
 Burke is mentioned in early articles on the Channeled Scablands and has a place in the hearts of Scabland geologists.
 The placename has graced maps of Washington for many decades.
 Its storied post office and bright, friendly railstop sign has long welcomed travellers to the Quincy Basin.
-George, on the other hand, has no history to speak of.
-George was invented during construction of I-90.
-Call it highway department humor if you must.
-Burke historians call it a dirty, dirty shame.
+The town of George, on the other hand, has no history to speak of.
+George was invented during construction of I-90, named as a joke.
+Highway department humor.
+The people of Burke just call it a dirty, dirty shame.
 George reaped the benefits of the new freeway, while Burke faded into obscurity.
 George represents the darkest chapter in Burke's history.
-The George gravel pit is properly called Burke, but I call it 'George' because I prefer gas station hot dogs to home cooked meals.
+The George gravel pit is properly called 'Burke', but I call it 'George' because I prefer gas station hot dogs to home cooked meals.

-George, WA - inferior in every way to Burke - is a small town located off I-90 northeast of Vantage.
-The exposure described here is an old gravel pit near town.
+George, WA - inferior in every way to Burke - hosts a classic exposure of old flood gravel.
 Take Exit 149 onto Hwy 281/Quincy/Wenatchee.
-Turn west onto Hwy 281 (opposite side of freeway from gas station).
-Follow Hwy 281 a short distance and turn L onto Beverly-Burke Rd, then R onto Rd 1 NW.
+Turn west onto Hwy 281 and cross over the freeway.
+Follow Hwy 281 a short distance then turn L onto Beverly-Burke Rd, then R onto Rd 1 NW.
 A square green metal-sided building with a small parking lot is your destination: The George Landfill, which at some point in the past was called the George Drop Box, is mostly abandoned, a property of Grant County Public Works (office in Ephrata).
 Please respect any signage they have posted.
 I've not had any issues accessing the pit.
 Exposures are along the east and south walls.
 GPS: 47.10041, -119.87017.

 Vic Baker and George Neff (Baker, 1973), following Bretz et al. (1956) and Richmond et al. (1965), described the George deposit as "pre-Bull Lake flood gravels" mostly because of the thick cap of calcrete (a paleosol of considerable age).
 Richard Waitt refers to this site as "Burke", which is the nearest rail station sign.
 Calcrete this thick requires hundreds of thousands of years to form.
 Bull Lake is a somewhat antiquated term that refers to the penultimate glacial episode preserved in the central Rocky Mountains.
 The Last Glacial Period is known there as the Pinedale glaciation.
 We call the Pinedale the Fraser in Washington and BC.
 The Pacific Northwest sorely needs to formalize its own glacial-period terminology.
 Its high time we distinguish our record from that of the Rocky Mountains.
 "Fraser" is start, but the name just seems too Canadian for many American geologists to embrace.
 Me included.
 How about "Northwest glaciation" or "Pacific glaciation"?

 Baker's figure.
-According to Baker (1973), the George gravels were recognized by Richmond et al. (1965) as "pre-Pinedale flood deposits" capped by calcrete.
+According to Baker (1973), the George gravels were recognized by Richmond et al. (1965) as "pre-Bull Lake flood gravel" capped by "platy caliche".
 The Pinedale glaciation (Rocky Mountains) is the Fraser glaciation (Pacific Northwest).
-Bull Lake is older and has largely been replaced by terms like "pre-Wisconsin".
-Bretz identified an older glaciation in his 1928 map of the scablands.
-He called that the "Spokane" glaciation.
+Bull Lake glaciation is older and has largely been replaced by terms like "pre-Wisconsin".
+Bretz called the older glaciation in his 1928 map of the scablands the "Spokane" glaciation.